Bill Russell, legendary Celtics center and NBA coach, dead at 88 - NewsBreak

 “I don’t care if I ever go to Boston again,” the former Celtic said.

-It was emblematic of his relationship with a city he helped carry to basketball glory again and again, 11 championships in all, seven times at the expense of the Lakers.
+It was emblematic of his relationship with a city he helped carry to basketball glory again and again, 11 championships in all, the last one at the expense of the Lakers.
 Russell loved the team, his teammates, his coach and the championship banners that fluttered high above the parquet floor of Boston Garden.

 But he also believed the city had refused to embrace him because he wasn’t white.

-Russell, professional basketball’s first Black superstar and a game-changing big man who reinvented the center position with the dynastic Celtics of the late 1950s and ’60s, died Sunday at 88, according to a family statement.
-A cause of death wasn't given, nor did the statement say where he died.
+Russell, professional basketball’s first Black superstar and a game-changing big man who reinvented the center position with the dynastic Celtics of the late 1950s and 60s, died Sunday at 88, according a family statement.

-“Bill stood for something much bigger than sports: the values of equality, respect and inclusion that he stamped into the DNA of our league.
-At the height of his athletic career, Bill advocated vigorously for civil rights and social justice, a legacy he passed down to generations of NBA players who followed in his footsteps," NBA Commissioner Adam Silver said in a statement.

 A private man in a very public occupation, and plying his unique talents in a city then notorious for its racial divisions, Russell led the team to championships in all but two of his 13 pro seasons, including eight consecutive titles, a figure unprecedented then and unmatched since by any U.S. team in any professional sport.